ganakailabs/cloudeval-docs/docs/getting-started/overview.md

     1. Click **"Upload File"** or drag and drop
     2. Select your ARM template (`.json`) or Bicep file (`.bicep`)
-    3. cloudeval automatically parses the file
+    3. Cloudeval automatically parses the file
     4. Resources are discovered and mapped

     **Supported Formats:**